lucas-santoni/blog.geographer.fr/content/santa-nsar.md

 To extract the files stored in the NSAR archive, we need to understand how this file format works.
 To do so, we start reversing the NSAR program.
-First let's have an overview of the binary :
+First let's have an overview of the binary:

 ```
 ➜  file nsar